2fa-pwa/2fa-pwa.github.io/README.md

 # 2fa-pwa (release repo)

 > PWA for scanning two factor auth qr codes.
-Scanned codes can be downloaded and uploaded to this app.
+Scanned codes can be downloaded from and uploaded to this app.
 Source code [is available in this repo](https://github.com/2fa-pwa/2fa-pwa)

 ## GitHub pages deploy